There’s no love like a mother’s love.

 Mama dog was doing her best to survive and protect her puppies, but they desperately needed shelter and food.
 With nowhere else to go, mama dug a hole in a snowdrift and wrapped her body around her puppies.

 Thankfully, a family spotted the dogs and rushed them to Red Lake Rosie’s Rescue.
 The dogs were rescued just in time because mama had stopped producing milk and the three-week-old puppies were starving.

-Rescuers believe Snowbelle, as the rescue later named her, gave birth to her puppies in the snow and it was a miracle they survived.
+Rescuers believe Snowbelle, as the rescue later named her, gave birth to her puppies in the snow.
+It was a miracle they survived.

 “After a few days of warm shelter and good food Snowbelle started producing lots of milk for her babies,” posted the rescue.
 The puppies quickly grew and were put up for adoption.
-Four of the darling pups were immediately adopted into loving homes.
+Four of the darling pups–-believed to be Golden Retriever/Aussie mixes–were immediately adopted into loving homes.

 Followers of the rescue praised Asha on her unconditional love for her puppies.
 One person wrote, “Think of how hard she must have fought to keep her pups warm and alive out there, all while trying to survive herself.
 What a special mama she is 💜.”
 Another said, “She’s a good mama.
 More people should be like her.
 So precious!”